-The 1954 Indians won more games (111) than any team in major league history.
+The 1954 Indians won 111 games in the regular season, coming in behind the Chicago Cubs (1906) and the Pittsburgh Pirates (1909) with the best MLB regular season record.
 They were heavily favored over their series opponents, the New York Giants, who upset the Indians in a 4-game sweep.
 Opening at the Polo Grounds in New York, the Indians took a 2-0 lead, but the Giants tied the game.
 With 2 on in the 7th inning, Cleveland's Vic Wertz drove the ball 460' to deep center field.
 Giant centerfielder Willie Mays, in one of the most remarkable plays in baseball history, ran the ball down, caught it over his shoulder with his back to the plate, and returned the ball to the infield, killing the rally.
 The Giants won the game, 5-2, in the bottom of the 9th.
 Pinch hitter Dusty Rhodes hit a 3-run, 260' homer down the right-field line to win it.
 Cleveland's Al Smith homered to lead off the second game, but the Giants came from behind again to win 3-1, with Rhodes delivering another key pinch hit.
 The Series moved to Cleveland for game 3, which the Giants won 6-0.
 They completed the sweep with a 7-4 triumph in game 4.

 Following their Central Division title in 1995, the Indians advanced to the World Series with victories in the divisional and league championship series over the Boston Red Sox and the Seattle Mariners respectively.
 The Indians fell short against the NL champion Atlanta Braves, however, who took the series 4 games to 2, although Cleveland fans were treated to a full slate of World Series games at Jacobs Field.
 In game 5, Cleveland won a dramatic 5-4 victory by the margin of a late-inning Jim Thome home run, as the Indians defeated the Braves' Cy Young Award-winning pitcher Greg Maddux to send the series back to Atlanta.
 Unfortunately, the Braves beat the Indians 1-0 in game 6 to capture the world championship.